ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 };
 {% endhighlight %}

 Here we use the `tagged union` to switch on the kind.
-In case of the both leafe-nodes (chocolate and book) we just return a string that informs us of the taste or title.
+In case of the both leaf-nodes (chocolate and book) we just return a string that informs us of the taste or title.
 The containers (wrapping and boxing) adds the style of paper or just the information that the gift is inside a box.
 Then it recursively calls `whatsInside` to keep on moving to the center of the gift.

 {% highlight ts %}